vertueux/smov/README.md

 ## Overview

 SMOV is a 4 legged open source robot.
 It is built on a modular architecture that facilitates third-party control and application execution according to your needs.
 You don't have to reprogram the whole robot to adapt it to your needs.
-Just create a simple executable using the SMOV's simple C++ programming interface.
+Just create a simple executable using SMOV's simple C++ programming interface.

 For those who already have a robot built (such as the Spot Micro), don't worry, the SMOV has been designed to integrate with the model, and doesn't currently require you to modify or create a new one.